Seungjunee/Aggregated-HVAC-System/README.md

 # Aggregated-HVAC-System
-Supplementary code for "Modeling and Control of Aggregated Energy Flexibility in Multi-zone HVAC Systems".
+Supplementary code for "Modeling and Control of Aggregated Energy Flexibility in Multi-zone HVAC Systems".(working paper)

+### About
 email: seungjun.hahm@postech.ac.kr
-### About

 ## Prerequisites
 To run this code you will need:
 * [MATLAB] (tested on 2020a or later)